 As take from me thyself and not me too.

-I am possessed with an adulterous blot;The Syracusians continue to protest their ignorance.
+I am possessed with an adulterous blot;The Syracusians continue to protest their ignorance, but are baffled: "How can she thus then call us by our names, / Unless it be by inspiration?"
+(II.ii.166-167).
 Adriana is insulted: "How ill agrees it with your gravity / To counterfeit thus grossly with your slave, / Abetting him to thwart me in my mood!"
 (II.ii.168-170).
 This is something only a "woman of quality" could say (Ogburn and Ogburn 112).
-Naturally, Antipholus remains baffled, à la Christopher Sly in the Induction of The Taming of the Shrew:
+Naturally, à la Christopher Sly in the Induction of The Taming of the Shrew, Antipholus remains baffled: